unahouExosite/docs/tutorials/hvac-tutorial/README.md

    ![signup](assets/exosite_signup.png)

+2. Once you have signed up, an email confirmation of your new Murano account will be sent to you.
+Follow the instructions provided in the email, and you will be all set.

    ![welcome](assets/business_welcome.png)

-## Create Business
+## Manage Your Business

 1. Once you have an active account and have logged in, you can navigate to the following URL to see your newly created business [https://www.exosite.io/business/memberships](https://www.exosite.io/business/memberships).

    ![new business](assets/new_business.png)

 1. Click on your business to access your business page.

+1. Or, click the "+ NEW BUSINESS" button to create a new business.

 ## Install Murano CLI

-Exosite offers a command line tool that allows you to efficiently work with the project in this tutorial.
-Even though everything in this tutorial can be accomplished using a the Web UI, feel free to install the Murano CLI.
+Exosite offers a command-line tool that allows you to efficiently work with the project in this tutorial.
+Even though everything in this tutorial can be accomplished using a Web UI, feel free to install the Murano CLI.

 ```
 Murano CLI is the command-line tool that interacts with Murano and makes tasks easier.
 Murano CLI makes it simple to deploy code to a solution, import many product definitions at once, set up endpoints and APIs, and more.
 ```

-Murano CLI is a Ruby based command-line interface.
+Murano CLI is a Ruby-based command-line interface.
 Murano CLI will be used for most actions throughout the rest of this tutorial.

-Ruby is most likely already installed on your system.
-Check to see if Ruby is installed first by opening up a terminal window and typing the following command.
+Check to see if Ruby is installed first by opening up a terminal window and typing the following command:

 **Note:** Always copy and paste what comes after the $.